donkirkby/chess-kit/docs/rules.md

   move through squares that are occupied by pieces on the other side of the mirror.
-* If you're playing with 12 checkers each, then you must have a free checker in order to move piece without a checker.
+* If you're playing with 12 checkers each, then you must have a free checker in order to move a piece without a checker.

 ### Winning
 Place the opponent's king in checkmate.
 A king may not evade check by switching